xp44mm/Notebook/ConcurrencyCookbook/07 Testing.md

 }
 ```

-The system under test is MyTimeoutClass, which consumes an observable dependency and produces an observable as output.
+The system under test is `MyTimeoutClass`, which consumes an observable dependency and produces an observable as output.

 The `Return` operator creates a cold sequence with a single element in it; you can use `Return` to build a simple stub.
 The `SingleAsync` operator returns a `Task<T>` that is completed when the next event arrives. `SingleAsync` can be used for simple unit tests like the following: